GatoGraphQL/ExtensionStarter/README.md

 ### Documentation

-Complete the documentation for your module, under file: `layers/GatoGraphQLForWP/plugins/{extension-slug}/docs/modules/schema-{extension-slug}/en.md`.
+Complete the documentation for your module, under file:

+`layers/GatoGraphQLForWP/plugins/{extension-slug}/docs/modules/schema-{extension-slug}/en.md`.

+### Integration Tests for the Extension Schema

+To test the schema elements added by the extension, complete the GraphQL document:

+`layers/GatoGraphQLForWP/plugins/{extension-slug}/tests/Integration/fixture-schema/extension-schema.gql`

+(and the JSON response, in the same folder).

 ### Stubs for your integration plugin

-If integrating with another WordPress plugin, you will need to complete the file with stubs for that plugin, to avoid errors with PHPStan/Rector.
+If integrating with another WordPress plugin, you will need to complete the file with stubs for that plugin (to avoid errors with PHPStan/Rector), under:

-The stub file is under `stubs/wpackagist-plugin/{integration-plugin}/stubs.php`.
+`stubs/wpackagist-plugin/{integration-plugin}/stubs.php`.

 <details>